vinted/kafka-connect-vespa/README.md

 `vespa.namespace`
 User specified part of each document ID in that sense.
 Namespace can not be used in queries, other than as part of the full document ID.
-However, it can be used for document selection, where id.namespace can be accessed and compared to a given string, for instance.
+However, it can be used for document selection, where namespace can be accessed and compared to a given string, for instance.
 An example use case is visiting a subset of documents.
 Defaults to topic name if not specified.